Ann Willoughby: History

 Ann Willoughby & Associates, now Willoughby Design, was founded in 1978 in Kansas City.
 In 2003 her firm redesigned public transportation in Kansas City.
 Her firm has worked with many clients, such as Interstate Brands Corporation, H&R Block, and Lee Apparel Company.
 They design ads, sales materials, and annual reports.
 They have also created ads, logos, and packaging for J.E.
 Dunn Construction Company, the Country Club Plaza, and Farm to Market Bread Company.

 In 1989, the annual revenue was less than $500,000.
 Willoughby sold 70 percent of her company to LPK in 1989, one of the country's top 10 packaging design firms.
 After five years, LPK sold the interests back.
 In 1996, the firm saw an increased revenue of about $1.7 million.

 One of her most recognizable works was her firm's design for the Bagel & Bagel chain of restaurants, first opening in 1987.
 The design survived a merger in 1995 with three other regional bakeries.
 They also launched a new coffee identity for Bagel & Bagel and continued to do more identity and packaging projects.

 Clients

-Willoughby Design has many clients, including civic and non-profit, corporate health and wellness packaging, restaurant, and retail.
-The company offers various services such as brand identity, brand strategy, campaigns, consumer goods, digital, environmental packaging, and video.
+Numerous clients of Willoughby Design include civic and non-profit organizations, corporate health and wellness products, restaurants, and shops.
+The business provides a range of services, including brand development, promotions, consumer goods, digital, environmentally friendly packaging, and video.